Joephy Chan: Biography

+Legislative Council

+In November 2023, she led a protest outside the US Consulate in Hong Kong, stating that her party was not afraid of US sanctions.

+In February 2024, she criticized former Legislative Council President Jasper Tsang Yok-sing, claiming he was not supportive of the Article 23 legislation.

 Controversies

 Fake news on COVID-19

 In April 2020, Chan posted a video on her YouTube channel titled "A new discovery by British and German scientists debunks the conspiracy of the United Kingdom and the United States to claim compensation from China.
 The source is the United States and Australia?
 The first case appeared in September last year?
 Both the United Kingdom and the United States have a guilty conscience?"
-The content quoted the new coronavirus study by the University of Cambridge research team pointed to the origin of the virus as the United States or Australia.
-As of 28 April, the video had more than 380,000 views.
-An investigation by the Hong Kong news agency, FactWire, found that the video was taken out of context and misinterpreted the research results.
+The video cited a coronavirus study by a research team at the University of Cambridge, which it claimed pointed to the origin of the virus as the United States or Australia.
+As of 28 April, the video had received over 380,000 views.
+However, an investigation by Hong Kong-based news agency FactWire found that the video took the study out of context and misrepresented its findings.

-Dr. Peter Forster, an expert who led the research team, responded to the FactWire inquiry and stated that the purpose of the research is not to find the source of the virus at all, but to analyze how the virus mutates over time and spreads among humans.
-He also said that data showed that the patients in the early stage of the virus outbreak were generally from East Asians, which strongly indicated that the virus spread among them in the early stage of the outbreak.
+Dr. Peter Forster, the expert who led the Cambridge research team, told FactWire that the purpose of the study was not to identify the origin of the virus, but rather to analyze how it mutates over time and spreads among humans.
+He also noted that early data showed most patients in the initial stage of the outbreak were East Asian, suggesting that the virus was already spreading among them during the early phase.

 Pro-police comments

-In September 2020, Chan and another pro-establishment figure, Navis Ha, commented on a pregnant woman who was pushed down by the police during a demonstration on the first anniversary of the Prince Edward station attack.
-She described the pregnant woman as a "criminal woman" and questioned her "after being interviewed by the media."
+In September 2020, Chan and another pro-establishment figure, Navis Ha, commented on an incident involving a pregnant woman who was pushed down by police during a demonstration marking the first anniversary of the Prince Edward station attack.
+Chan referred to the woman as a "criminal woman" and questioned her conduct "after being interviewed by the media."

-On 29 September, Hong Kong Police commissioner, Chris Tang, took the initiative to mention during the Yau Tsim Mong District Council meeting that on 31 August and 6 September, during the police operations at the Mong Kok demonstration site, a pregnant woman was pushed down on the day.
-Tang said that the demonstration scene was very chaotic.
-Some people did shout "pregnant women", but not everyone present could hear it.
+On 29 September, Hong Kong Police Commissioner Chris Tang addressed the incident during a Yau Tsim Mong District Council meeting.
+He stated that during police operations on 31 August and 6 September at the Mong Kok demonstration site, a pregnant woman had been pushed down.
+Tang noted that the scene was very chaotic, and while some people shouted that a pregnant woman was present, not everyone could hear it.

+Mask ban

+In March 2023, Chan supported a ban of face masks at lawful rallies, saying "[C]alling for relaxations of the mask ban is to abet chaos."

+District Councils

+In June 2023, Chan defended a change to district councils, where fewer seats than before are democratically elected; Chan said "You shouldn't measure it by western values and how much it resembles the western system of politics to decide whether this is the right system of Hong Kong."